caribou-crew/mezzo/index.md

 ## Headers

 Per the prior sections, `x-request-variant` and `x-request-session` can be used to drive different behavior.

-## Admin UI
-The admin UI at `http://localhost:8000/mezzo` is great if using this locally to set routes and variants in global scope.
-It has a handy GUI to set variants, make requests, and view responses.

 ## Hosting remotely
 At the end of the day this is a node API that can be hosted anywhere node runs.
 A typical use case is to host remotely and have multiple consumers connect each defining their own session ID using variants to drive deterministic behavior.